 The twist with this printer's design is that there is an interferometer to perform non-destructive evaluation on each layer of the part as it is printed.
 This is a research component to try to correlate print quality with part performance.
 The cost of this evaluation is speed.
-The printer will need
+The printer will ideally be able to perform this evaluation as it is printing, without require a second scanning step for every printed layer.
+As will be discussed later, metal 3D printing is becoming the standard in industry for developing hard to manufacture parts, many of which need to be of high quality for system critical applications.
+This creates a strong need for new and innovative NDE methods in the area of 3D printing.